swthemathwiz/wyse-5070-stand/README.md

 [![View Large Model](../media/media/wyse-stand-large.icon.png)](../media/media/wyse-stand-large.stl "View Model of Large Stand")

-- **Mesh**: is like the large except that it has a mesh inset that looks like the 5070's textured surface.
+- **Mesh**: is the same size as large except that it has a mesh inset that mimics the 5070's textured surface.

 [![View Mesh Model](../media/media/wyse-stand-mesh.icon.png)](../media/media/wyse-stand-mesh.stl "View Model of Mesh Stand")